mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 through the crew of an armed yacht to several regiments of household troops.
 The latter are, in most regions, named Huscarles.
-This word derives from an ancient Terran term for professional soldiers of high status who were part of a noble’s household.
+This word derives from an ancient Terran term for professional soldiers of high status who were part of a noble's household.
 The meaning has not changed much.

 Outside the immediate retinue there are many retainers.
 These are